Mercury (Marvel Comics): Utopia

 Mercury, along with fellow students Onyxx and Loa, was tasked with keeping peace at the riots on Telegraph Hill after the mutant-hate group "Humanity Now!" marched from Sacramento to San Francisco to promote "Proposition X", displeasing many citizens of San Francisco, mutant and non-mutant alike.
 After the riots subsided on Telegraph Hill, Cyclops came and picked them up, taking them to City Hall.
 During the final battle against Norman Osborn's forces, along with Iceman and many of the other x-students, she takes on Mimic.

-After Osborn's defeat by the X-Men and the official creation of Utopia, Mercury is involved in a media tug of war between Norman Osborn, her biological father and their claims that she is being held captive against her will.
+After Osborn's defeat by the X-Men and the official creation of Utopia, Mercury is involved in a media tug of war between Osborn, her father Mark, and their claims that she is being held captive against her will.
 Although she confronts her father over the phone, during a live television broadcast, and disputes his claims going as far as to call him a bad father her situation gets more complicated as Deadpool intervenes.

-Believing that he is doing them a favor he attempts to kill Mr. Kincaid on live television only to be stopped by Domino.
-However Deadpool is still attempting to follow through and kill Mercury's father.
-In the meantime, the X-Men plan on having Mercury declared an emancipated minor in order to counter Osborn.
-Kincaid is later saved from sniper fire in front the media by Wolverine, thus restoring the X-Men's damaged reputations.
-He confesses in an interview to the aforementioned witnesses that Norman Osborn put him up to everything.
+Believing that he is doing them a favor he attempts to kill Mark Kincaid, on live television only to be stopped by Domino.
+However Deadpool is still attempting to follow through and kill Mark.
+In the meantime, the X-Men plan on having Mercury declared an emancipated minor to counter Osborn.
+Wolverine publicly rescues Mark from sniper fire, restoring the X-Men's damaged reputations.
+He confesses in an interview to the aforementioned witnesses that Osborn put him up to everything.

-The following storyline created some continuity errors as it was implied that Mr. Kincaid had been an absentee father for most of Mercury's life, and it also implied that he was divorced/separated from Mercury's mother.
-This is in direct conflict from the Hellion's mini-series which showed both Mercury's parents living together happily.
-Furthermore, in a New X-Men flashback during the Mercury Rising storyline it showed a concerned father discovering Cessily during the onset of her mutation.